The EMV Capital Evergreen EIS Fund - Enterprise Investment Scheme

 What kind of companies qualify for EIS?

 The EIS scheme helps early-stage businesses that may have difficulty obtaining funding by offering them a financing option.
-To qualify, companies must be trading businesses that are not publicly traded on any stock exchange, but they can be listed on AIM.
+To qualify for funding via an EIS provider, companies must be trading businesses that are not publicly traded on any stock exchange, but they can be listed on AIM.
 These qualifying companies are usually privately held, with assets under £15 million and fewer than 250 employees, although there are now more flexible criteria for knowledge-intensive companies.

 Companies in knowledge-intensive industries, which focus on research and development as their primary business activity, receive favourable treatment and are eligible for additional EIS funding.